Getting traffic to your blog/online business can be a painful experience.

 Don’t panic you can get the page views and followers you want by implementing a few important traffic strategies in your business.

-One of my favorite strategies to get free traffic to your site and to grow your following on Pinterest is using tailwind.
+One of my favorite strategies to get free traffic to your site and to grow your following on Pinterest is by using tailwind.

 TABLE OF CONTENT

 - How tailwind works

 Designed to help you schedule and pin your pins on Pinterest and your posts on Instagram.

 You don’t have to pin manually several times a day every day anymore onto Pinterest.